OpenWebAdvocacy/website/src/posts/slap-and-flop--apples-lack-of-full-site-isolation-and-ios-browser-ban-puts-users-at-risk.md

 <figure>
     {% image
         "/images/blog/flop-devices.png",
         "Chart of chips impacted by FLOP.
 In the chart M2 is not affected by M3 and M4 are.
-In the second part of the chart A15 Bionic and A16 Bionic are not affected but A17 is.", null, null
+In the second part of the chart A15 Bionic and A16 Bionic are not affected but A17 is."
     %}
     <figcaption>Chips impacted by FLOP</figcaption>
 </figure>